 Qualified students are invited to apply to our apprenticeship program with a limited number of slots available.
 It is made available for qualified students through the Automotive Youth Education System (AYES), a national program sponsored by manufacturers and dealers.
-The curriculum includes paid apprentice hours at local employers, on-line CDX certificate training, college classes provided at area colleges, adult training courses in our evening skill tech division and regularly scheduled individual meetings with a cooperative education placement coordinator.
+The curriculum includes paid apprentice hours at local employers, on-line CDX certificate proficiencies, and VT AOE Transferable Skills.